Alisa-lisa/nn_generator/README.rst

 Additional restrictions:
     - "activation" key must have the same structure as the architecture but with AF names in values

-Example-configuration can be found in the examples folder
+Example configuration, data and create_input_structure function can be found in the examples folder

 Current limitations (WIP):
 ---------------------------